alexanderjefferson/bio/content/_index.md

       text: |-
         I have primarily conducted undergraduate research with the geology department at Lone Star College.
 My recent project bridged computational methods and chemistry, sparking my interest in further exploring the field of computational chemistry.
 I'm eager to pursue more projects that combine these disciplines.

-        Please reach out to collaborate or with and ideas for oppurtunity! 😃
+        Please reach out to collaborate or with any ideas for opportunity! 😃
     design:
       columns: '1'
 #  - block: collection